 Of important note, Nashville is also a city of artists.
 Nashville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Nashville’s character.

 Also of interest is that Nashville has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Nashville citizens is very high relative to the national average among all cities (21.84%): 34.31% of adults in Nashville have a bachelor's degree or even advanced degree.
+The population of Nashville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.82% of adults in Nashville have a bachelor's degree or even advanced degree.

 Nashville is an extremely ethnically-diverse city.
 The people who call Nashville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nashville residents report their race to be White, followed by Black or African-American.
 Nashville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.04% of the city’s residents.
-Important ancestries of people in Nashville include German, Irish and English.
+People of Hispanic or Latino origin account for 10.12% of the city’s residents.
+Important ancestries of people in Nashville include German, Irish, English, Italian, Scots-Irish and Scottish.